PagerDuty/incident-response-docs/docs/training/incident_commander.md

 * Participate in [Failure Friday](https://www.pagerduty.com/blog/failure-friday-at-pagerduty/) (FF).
     * Shadow a FF to see how it's run.
-    * Be the scribe for multiple FF's.
+    * Be the Scribe for multiple FF's.
-    * Be the incident commander for multiple FF's.
+    * Be the Incident Commander for multiple FF's.

 * Play a game of "[Keep Talking and Nobody Explodes](http://www.keeptalkinggame.com/)" with other people in the office.
     * For a more realistic experience, play it with someone in a different office over Hangouts.

-* Shadow a current incident commander for at least a full week shift.
+* Shadow a current Incident Commander for at least a full week shift.
     * Get alerted when they do, join in on the same calls.
     * Sit in on an active incident call, follow along with the chat, and follow along with what the Incident Commander is doing.
     * **Do not actively participate in the call, keep your questions until the end.**

-* Reverse shadow a current incident commander for at least a full week shift.
+* Reverse shadow a current Incident Commander for at least a full week shift.
-    * You should be the one to respond to incidents, and you will take point on calls, however the current IC will be there to take over should you not know how to proceed.
+    * You should be the one to respond to incidents, and you will take point on calls; however, the current IC will be there to take over should you not know how to proceed.

 ## Graduation
-What's the difference between an IC in training, and an IC?
-(This isn't the set up to a joke).
+What's the difference between an IC in training and an IC?
+(This isn't a set up to a joke).
 Simple, an IC puts themselves on the schedules.

 Also, don't forget to announce yourself in the IC Slack channel, and get yourself added to our IC mailing list.